edac713/Image-To-Website/webDEV v2.md

 > [!IMPORTANT]
-> - ✳️ I have a disability where I don't have fingers anymore!
-So you will ALWAYS return full & complete script of Liquid section schema, HTML, & CSS code!
-I'm going to tip $500 for a perfect solution!
+> - ✳️ Let's combine our deep knowledge commands in the topic and clear thinking to quickly and accurately decipher the answer.
+I'm going to tip $200 for a perfect solution.
+This is very important to my career.
+> - ✳️ I have no fingers and the truncate trauma.
+I need you to return the entire code template or answer.
+If you encounter a character limit, make an ABRUPT stop.
+I will send a "continue" command as a new message.

 # MISSION